 Two walks for the price of one.
-Starting near Thetford, the Peddars Way progresses north northeasterly towards the coast and then turns right along the north Norfolk coast towards Cromer.
+Starting near Thetford, the Peddars Way progresses north-northeasterly towards the coast and then turns right along the Norfolk coastline towards Cromer.
 The former passes through arable land and bracken heathland, the latter is very much an unspoilt coastline of marshes and sandy beaches.
 The path is almost completely level with no ascent/descent of any significance.

 Time of year

 Avoid strong northerly or easterly gales and be wary of spring high tides combined with these gales.
 Having said that the path can be walked at any time of year and is perhaps best during the bird migration season in September, should you interested in the huge variety of migrating birds that stopover in the marsh areas.
 The going underfoot is unlikely to get too muddy as it is well drained and sandy.
 Perhaps avoid the holiday season as the area gets very busy.

 Length of walk

 93 miles, including a 5-mile optional excursion into Hunstanton.
-Allow 4-5 days to enjoy the coastal scenery and excellent restaurants and pubs along the route.
+Allow 4-5 days to enjoy the coastal scenery and excellent restaurants and pubs along the route (takes 6-7 days!)

 I camped each day using a bivvy bag and tarp, given the warm conditions.
 There is an excellent accommodation guide available to help book in advance.
 This should be strongly considered during the holiday season as this is a popular region for holidaymakers, attracted by the beaches.

 My last National Trail, chosen as my ancestors come from the area around Docking and I have had visions of a lovely crab sandwich at Cromer as a reward for completing the trails.